icerpc/icerpc-docs/pages/slice/language-reference/preprocessor-directives.md

 title: Preprocessor directives
 ---

 The preprocessor operates on lines beginning with a `#` character (ignoring any leading whitespace).
-These s lines are called _preprocessor directives_.
+These lines are called _preprocessor directives_.

 ## Lexical grammar